 For more information about remote installations, see "Deploying the Multi-Domain Active Directory Driver" on page 24.

-For additional information about system requirements, see "Considerations and Prerequisites for Installation" in the NetIQ Identity Manager Setup Guide.
+For additional information about system requirements, see "Considerations for Installing Identity Manager Components" in the NetlQ Identity Manager Setup Guide for Windows.

 Multi-Domain Support